JoProvost/r8bemu/script/README.md

-# Scripts
+### Scripts

-Store in ths folder files that must be sent to the keyboard at boot time.
+In order to perform integration tests the content of a script may be is typed on the emulator keyboard.
+To do so, start the application with `--script <path-to-file>`.

-This could be `CLOADM` for exemple in order to load a binary program from the audio file of the same name.
+By default, the file `autorun.bas` will be used if available.